iPlumb3r/HelloWorld/Machine/6_SshConnect/readme.md

 Description (What ?)
 -
-Make a distant and secure connection between one of your machine (Linux, OSX or Windows) and your Linux-Box We assume that your have thoses 3 informations :
+Make a distant and secure connection between one of your machine (Linux, OSX or Windows) and your Linux-Box We assume than a SSH server (e.g. openssh) is running on the Linux-Box)

+We also assume that your have thoses 3 informations :
 * The __IP address__ of your Linux-Box : A WAN IP for a rented VPS (e.g. 195.70.34.97) or a LAN IP for a purshased physical machine (e.g. 192.168.0.33)
 * The __name__ of the root user of your machine : most of the time "root", but could be "admin" of another name
 * The __password__ for this user